An Inner Product on Adelic Measures: With Applications to the Arakelov-Zhang Pairing: Introduction

 \section{Introduction}

 Let $K$ be a number field and let $M_K$ be the set of places of $K$.
-By an \textit{adelic measure}, we mean a sequence $\mu = (\mu_v)_{v \in M_K}$ of suitably regular complex-valued measures indexed by the places of $K$, where each measure $\mu_v$ is supported on the Berkovich projective line $\Pberk$.
+By an \textit{adelic measure}, we mean a sequence $\mu = (\mu_v)_{v \in M_K}$ of suitably regular complex-valued measures indexed by the places of $K$.
+At the finite places of $K$, each measure $\mu_v$ is supported on the Berkovich projective line $\Pberk$ and $\mu_v$ is supported on the Riemann sphere at the infinite places.
 We also impose two global conditions on adelic measures, namely that the collection of measures $(\mu_v)_{v \in M_K}$ has constant total mass, and that $\mu_v$ is trivial for all but finitely many places; precise definitions are deferred to Section \ref{sec: adelic measures}.
-The collection of such adelic measures forms complex vector space, denoted here by $\Aad$.\\
+The collection of such adelic measures forms complex vector space, which we denote by $\Aad$.\\

 The principal example of an adelic measure is the canonical adelic measure $\mu_f = (\mu_{f, v})_{v \in M_K}$ of a rational map $f$ defined over $K$.
 This adelic measure encodes a good amount of information on the $v$-adic Julia sets of $f$, and so defines an important dynamical invariant.
 For example, the preperiodic points of $f$ distribute according to $\mu_{f, v}$ at each place.
-When $v$ is an Archimedean place, $\mu_{f, v}$ is the measure investigated for polynomials by Brolin \cite{brolin1965invariant}, and for rational maps by Ljubich \cite{ljubich1983entropy} and by Freire, Lopes, and Man{\'e}, \cite{freire1983invariant}.
-For non-Archimedean places, this measure was introduced independently by several authors, including Baker--Rumley \cite{baker2006equidistribution}, Chambert--Loir \cite{chambert2006mesures}, and Favre--Rivera-Letelier \cite{favre2006equidistribution}. \\
+When $v$ is an Archimedean place, $\mu_{f, v}$ is the measure investigated for polynomials by Brolin \cite{brolin1965invariant}, and for rational maps by Ljubich \cite{ljubich1983entropy} and by Freire, Lopes, and Ma\~n{\'e}, \cite{freire1983invariant}.
+For non-Archimedean places, this measure was introduced independently by several authors, including Baker--Rumely \cite{baker2006equidistribution}, Chambert-Loir \cite{chambert2006mesures}, and Favre--Rivera-Letelier \cite{favre2006equidistribution}. \\